getcerts1/bashscriptprojects/README.md

 # bashscriptprojects
-In this repo, I will be showcasing some bash scripts I have learnt along the way.
+In this repo, I will be showcasing all the skills that I have picked up as well as the projects that I have completed in bash scripting, python coding, networking and azure